-Asheville has a vibrant entertainment scene both many venues are gay friendly.
-Here are our two LGBT establishments.
-Check out their offerings as you plan your outing in Asheville.
+Asheville has a vibrant entertainment scene with many venues that have LGBTQ nights or are gay friendly.
+Check out their offerings as you plan your outing in Asheville, see the calendar.

 Gay and Gay Friendly Entertainment